mkosir/typescript-style-guide/README.md

 - Snapshot tests are not allowed in order to avoid fragility, regular updates of it, to have all the tests "green".
   Exceptions can be made, with strong rational behind it , where test output is short/clear intent, whats actually being tested (e.g. design system library critical elements that shouldn't deviate).

-## ESlint & typescript-eslint rules
+## ESlint & typescript-eslint rules list

 List of [ESlint](https://github.com/eslint/eslint) & [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) rules used through guide with reference links: